Apple Music vs Amazon Music: Which music service is better?

 Need to know more?
 As similar as they sound as streaming services, Amazon and Apple Music still have several distinctions which set them apart.

 As we’ve already mentioned, both platforms have jam-packed libraries of more than 100 million songs.
 Wowzer!
 That’s a huge amount.
 It’s worth mentioning that Apple Music does not include podcasts - they have a separate service, Apple Podcasts, for that.
-Amazon Music plans do have access to podcasts, but they have a separate streaming service called Audible for audiobooks.
+Amazon Music plans do have access to podcasts, and have recently added Audible's audiobooks catalogue to their library.

 In terms of sound quality, Apple Music provides a hi-res audio output of 24-bit/192 kHz.
 The same output is delivered with Amazon Music Unlimited thanks to its HD and ultra HD feature.
 Both platforms feature lossless audio streaming for authentic and high-quality sounds, however Apple Music one-ups Amazon with its spatial audio support across all plans delivering crystal-clear content.
 Amazon only includes this feature on Amazon Music Unlimited.
 Both platforms also use Dolby Atmos for three-dimensional, immersive sound.